top of page

 I’m freelance and don’t know my work schedule – what happens if I can’t make the Lab dates?

-In order to make the most out of the lab, all writers awarded a place must be available to attend the course for the full five days, Monday 30 September – Saturday 05 October 2024.
+In order to the most out of the Lab, all writers awarded a place must be available to attend the course for the full five days, 15-20 September.

 Of course, we all understand that life gets busy and sometimes work commitments can’t be altered however to make the most of this opportunity candidates must be available to attend the full retreat and we encourage you to keep the dates pencilled in your diary.